 TC Electronic Vortex

-The TC Electronic Vortex (link to check the price on Amazon) has a small footprint; true bypass (like all TC pedals), and, of course, an excellent flanger circuit.
+The TC Electronic Vortex has a small footprint, true bypass (like all TC pedals), and, of course, an excellent flanger circuit.

 TC Electronic's Vortex flanger pedal sounds awesome and offers both stereo inputs and outputs to handle and produce beautiful and wide flanger effects.
 This versatile flanger pedal is well-deserving of a spot on this list.

 The Vortex sounds incredible right out of the box and can be dialled in to sound absolutely perfect in your specific rig.
 Its compact form factor makes it an easy fit on most pedalboards.

 There are 4 knobs to control the flanger circuit of the Vortex:

 - Speed: controls the rate of the sweeping/LFO.